 - kosher salt and ground black pepper to taste

 If you plan to serve white wine with the pasta, that's a great choice for using in the recipe since it will create a natural pairing.
-Don't use anything too sweet, but something with a mild fruity aftertaste is ok.
-I used Sauvignon Blanc.
+Don't use a sweet wine, but something citrusy is ok, like a New Zealand Sauvignon Blanc.
 A dry chardonnay is almost always a safe choice.
 If you don't consume alcohol, it can be omitted entirely.

 Affiliate Disclaimer: This post may contain affiliate links.
 I am a participant in the rewardStyle and Amazon affiliate programs, which help support Savory Simple by providing me with a small commission fee when you shop through my links.

 About the Author

 Jennifer graduated from the Culinary Arts program at L’Academie de Cuisine in Maryland, and has worked professionally as a line cook, pastry chef, and cooking instructor.
 Her cookbook, The Gourmet Kitchen, was published in 2016 by Simon & Schuster.